JSON Path Expressions

 Function error()

 The default behavior of JSON_EXTRACT is ERROR ON EMPTY and ERROR ON ERROR for all paths.
-It is possible to switch that behavior to LOG ON EMPTY and LOG ON ERROR by adding the special path '$.error()' as last element to the JSON_EXTRACT arguments.
+You can change this behavior to LOG ON EMPTY and LOG ON ERROR by adding the special path $.error() as the last element to the JSON_EXTRACT arguments.
 If LOG ON EMPTY or LOG ON ERROR is specified, JSON_EXTRACT writes all errors into an error column.

 Examples